FirelyTeam/firely-docs-firely-server/security/auditing.rst

    :width: 800

 See an example plugin below.
 This plugin captures all the token claims from the original request and then includes those claims into the AuditEvent.
+Note that you need to work with SourceNodes at this level.
+You can read more about manipulating the SourceNodes :ref:`here <vonk_reference_api_elementmodel>` and in the `Firely .NET SDK documentation <https://docs.fire.ly/projects/Firely-NET-SDK/parsing/poco-parsing.html>`_.

 .. code-block:: CSharp